WHAT IS LAIF?

 LAIF FINANCING MODALITIES

 - Technical assistance, tailor-made to meet specific project needs during both design and implementation phases.
-This helps to ensure the quality, efficiency and long-term sustainability of projects.
+This helps ensure the quality, efficiency and long-term sustainability of the projects.

 - Financial instruments such as debt, equity and guarantees, which can mobilize additional funding from other parties.

-These three financing modalities are combinable and are applied in reimbursable or non-reimbursable cooperation.
+These three financing modalities can be combined and are applied to reimbursable or non-reimbursable cooperation.